-Indemnities have been given during, or since the end of, the year for all directors of the Company.
+Indemnities have been given during, or since the end of, the year for all of the Directors of the Company.

-No indemnities have been given or insurance premiums paid, during or since the end of the year, for the auditor of the Company.
+No indemnities have been given or insurance premiums paid during, or since the end of, the year for the auditor of the Company.